phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

     }
 ```

-So now we do not need the SPI mapping file anymore, there is not if-statement in the factory, but we still have to update the dependencies to include all implementations we want.
+So now we do not need the SPI mapping file anymore, there is no `if-statement` in the factory, but we still have to update the dependencies to include all implementations we want.

-## Run the example:
+### Run the example:

-In the cdi folder:
+In the **cdi** folder:

 ```bash
     mvn clean install
 ```